ptigas/zotion/README.md

 # Zotero + Notion = Zotion

-Take paper notes in zotero with notion.
+Keep paper notes in zotero with notion.
+It uses notion API to create a new entry in a notion database.

 ## Usage